cp024s/Standalone-fire-Extinguisher/README.md

 ## License

 This project is open-source and available under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this code for your purposes.

-## Acknowledgments

-- Mention any individuals or organizations you'd like to thank or give credit to.